apache/mxnet/MKL_README.md

   5. Run 'sudo python setup.py install'

-## Build/Install MXNet with a full MKL installation on Windows:
+## Build/Install MXNet with MKLDNN on Windows:

 To build and install MXNet yourself, you need the following dependencies.
 Install the required dependencies: